muziejus/javascripting-english-major/9-dataset.md

 ```

 Save and reload.
 If clicking on the words gives the modern word at the bottom,
 then go ahead and commit.
-We're done with this part of the chapter.
+You're done with this part of the chapter.

 </section>
 <section id="json">